ericlay/fuzzy-pkg-finder/README.md

 **Simple cli command for using fzf to search and install packages.**\
  \
-Performs live search by package name and presents package information including file list in preview pane. \
+Leverages the power of fzf to search package names and presents complete package information in preview pane.
+On selection will hand off to Pacman or Yay to complete transaction. \
 Includes fpf systemd timer to keep files database up to date automagically.
   \
 *For use with Pacman or Yay package managers only.*\